If you’re having any sort of problems with your braces then this article is for you.

 Bad breath is a problem that plagues us all at times, but can be particularly difficult to manage when you have braces.
 That being said, the right products and a regimented routine can help you keep it to a minimum.

-As per gingivitis, brush correctly and regularly, floss too.
+As per gingivitis, brush correctly and regularly, and floss too.

 Brush the inside of your cheeks and your tongue.